lukereding/book_notes/book_list.md

 - Thinking in Bets: Making Smarter Decisions When You Don't Have All the Facts
 - Originals: How non-conformists change the world
 - Great At Work
-- Thinking in Bets: Making Smarter Decisions When You Don't Have All the Facts
+- When
 - Zero to One
+- Principles: Life and Work
 - The Charisma Myth
 - Outer Dark
 - Child of God
 - The Sound and the Fury
 - Bertrand Russell: Unpopular Essays
 - White Noise
+- Draft No. 3
+- Suttree
+- The Orchard Keeper
+- Visions of Infinity

-## in progress
+## started

+- Behave
-- fluent python
+- Mindware

 ## to read

-- Thinking in Bets: Making Smarter Decisions When You Don't Have All the Facts
 - Mate choice, Rosenthal
 - Fooled by randomness
 - Collaborative intelligence